 The ILIFE A4s Pro is equipped with two side brushes to help push debris into the vacuum's path.
 It also comes with a cleaning tool that has a hook blade on one side to tackle hair wraps as well as a brush on the other side for sweeping away dirt and debris.

 The ILIFE A4s Pro has an acceptable performance on bare floors.
 It has a hard time picking up pet hair as it can stick on the brushroll and intake opening.
-It also struggles to pick up large debris like cereal as its dirt compartment fills up.
+It also struggles to pick up large debris like cereal as its dirt compartment fills up, though it struggles less with this kind of mess compared to the eufy RoboVac G30 Edge.
 It does a better job with small debris like rice, but it still doesn't pick up everything.

 The ILIFE A4s Pro has a poor performance on low-pile carpet.
 Just like on bare floors, pet hair can cling to the brushroll and intake opening rather than getting sucked up.
 While it can pick up some large debris like sand, it struggles a lot more with small debris like baking soda.